 Chicago has endless options for great food!
 We’ve lived here almost 3 years now and we are always discovering new restaurants.
 Some of our stand out favorites include: Antique Taco, Roots Pizza, The Chicago Diner, Handlebar, and Sawada Coffee (pictured above).

 What’s something that sets Chicago apart from other places you’ve lived?

 My husband and I have moved around a bit over the last few years from Cleveland to Memphis and now Chicago.
-In the 3 years we’ve been here, we have fallen hard for Chicago despite its harsh winters!
+In the 3 years we’ve been here, we have fallen head over heels for Chicago despite the harsh winters!
 Besides the great food scene, Chicago also has a lively comedy as well!
 One of our favorite date night activities is heading to an improv or stand up show.